Shahzaib1432/trufle/README.md

 # Full documentation is coming soon...

 # Abilities and Advantages
 • Supports gradients.
-Allowing for easier and much, Much better styling. \n
+Allowing for easier and much, Much better styling.

-• Supports animations. \n
+• Supports animations.

-• Supports a ton of widgets. \n
+• Supports a ton of widgets.

-• Supports Images.\n
+• Supports Images.

-• Much, Much Faster!\n
+• Much, Much Faster!

 • Predefined Custom windows.
 One example is the HighWindow.
-Its as similar as you can get to a normal window, However it allows extreme customization and has themes like (Sleek, Sleek and modern), (Realistic, looks super similar to the an normal window)\n
+Its as similar as you can get to a normal window, However it allows extreme customization and has themes like (Sleek, Sleek and modern), (Realistic, looks super similar to the an normal window)